Changes made by Google and Yahoo that will impact your deliverability!

 These changes will take effect from February 2024, but Google mentions that testing will begin earlier.

-Google will require senders of more than 5,000 emails per day to meet specific authentication measures to ensure email message delivery.
-Yahoo did not specify a minimum number of messages but committed to adhering to the same standards as Google.
+Everyone - especially bulk senders or brands that send more than 5,000 emails per day.
+Yahoo has not set a minimum number of messages, but has committed to the same standards as Google.

-Only good quality of the database - number of marked as spam below 0.3%
+• Only good database quality - number of spam submissions below 0.3% according to Google Postmaster Tool

 More detailed information: